California Labor Laws Guide

 Additionally, the employer needs to provide a hygienic area and a reasonable amount of time for this activity.

-If the employee suffers any violation of this regulation, they can file a complaint with the Bureau of Field Enforcement (BOFE), who can then issue a citation for $100 for each day the employee was denied adequate room and time to express milk.
+If the employee suffers any violation of this regulation, they can file a complaint with the Bureau of Field Enforcement (BOFE), which can then issue a citation for $100 for each day the employee was denied adequate room and time to express milk.

-California Day of Rest law
+California Day of Rest Law

 California leave requirements